MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/api/api-power-bi.md

 [!include[Improve request performance](../../../includes/improve-request-performance.md)]

-In this section you'll learn to create a Power BI report on top of Defender for Endpoint APIs.
+In this section, you learn to create a Power BI report on top of Defender for Endpoint APIs.

 The first example demonstrates how to connect Power BI to Advanced Hunting API, and the second example demonstrates a connection to our OData APIs, such as Machine Actions or Alerts.